List of The Hunger Games characters: Coriolanus Snow

 A number of features of the Hunger Games shown in the trilogy are revealed to be invented by Snow, either as a mentor or a gamemaker, namely the sponsoring of and betting on tributes, the Victors' Village, the Games being compulsory viewing, and payments for a victor's district.
 The Games themselves were revealed to have been a co-creation of his father, Crassus Snow, and his best friend Casca Highbottom.
 Casca and Crassus had fallen out after developing the idea of the Hunger Games as Highbottom had thought it an academic exercise and been horrified at the thought of it becoming reality.
 Later, Casca, recognizing several similarities between Crassus and his son transferred this grudge to Coriolanus.
-Coriolanus' liking of the smell of roses is also explained: his family grew them on the roof of their house, and his mother used rose-scented cosmetic powder.
-The Ballad of Songbirds and Snakes also sees Coriolanus begin the practice of poisoning people: initially indirectly through Lucy Gray, but later directly, when he poisons Casca Highbottom as revenge for mistreating him while serving as dean of his school.
+Snow's liking of the smell of roses is also explained: his family grew them on the roof of their house, and his mother used rose-scented cosmetic powder.
+The Ballad of Songbirds and Snakes also sees Snow begin the practice of poisoning people: initially indirectly through Lucy Gray, but later directly, when he poisons Casca Highbottom as revenge for mistreating him while serving as dean of his school.

+In Sunrise on the Reaping, taking place forty years later and twenty-four years before Katniss's Hunger Games, Snow is now president and has become ill.
+Snow clashes with the rebellious Haymitch Abernathy and hints at his past with Lucy Gray -- whose fate still remains unknown even forty years later -- to Haymitch who fell in love with a girl from the Covey, the same nomadic group as Lucy Gray belonged to, named Lenore Dove.
+For Haymitch's rebellious actions in the Second Quarter Quell, Snow has Haymitch's house burned down with his mother and younger brother in it and Lenore Dove poisoned with a sweet.